 When having osteopathy it is common to be given exercises to do as part of your treatment and rehabilitation.
-The exercises given to you will be specific to your concerns and needs, and it's important to do them as directed by your osteopath to prevent any further harm being done.
+The exercises given to your will be specific to your concerns and needs, and it's important to do them as directed by your osteopath to prevent any further harm being done.

 Some of the exercises you may be asked to do include those for the shoulders, neck, back, lower back, waist, hips and pelvis, gluteal muscles, legs and core stability.
 These will all be exercises that you can do in the comfort of your own home.

-Apart from exercises, your osteopath may also recommend hot or cold therapy with a compression pack.
+Apart from exercises, your osteopathy may also recommend hot or cold therapy with a compression pack.
 You will be given instructions for how and when to do this, and again, this will be specific to your issues and treatment plan.